 For more information on the Nolan Creek WPP, please visit www.nolancreekwpp.com.

-In April 2019, the Nolan Creek Flood Protection Plan was adopted.
-Use this link to see the final report: Nolan Creek Flood Protection Study Final Plan
+Link to the final report: Nolan Creek Flood Protection Plan

 Texas A&M AgriLife Reseach at Blackland Research and Extension center, Texas A&M University’s Spatial Scieneces Lab and Texas AgriLife Extension Service created the Lampasas River Watershed Protection Plan (WPP) in 2013.
 The WPP is a coordinated framework to address sources, causes and threats to both surface and groundwater, protect unimpaired water, restoring impaired waters and facilitate and encourage public education, awareness and involvement of water quality issues.